Litter Grabbers Review: Ten Tools to Choose From

 My initial collection of litter grabbers, as of July 2023

-In 2021, I started taking my dissatisfaction with litter seriously and decided to do something about it.
+In 2021, I started taking my dissatisfaction with litter in nature and public areas seriously and decided to do something about it.
 I bought a couple of litter grabbers and began using them in my neighborhood to pick up trash.
 In exploring and nurturing my litter cleanup hobby, over time I accumulated a few more litter pickers, perhaps in my quest to find the best trash stick for the job!

 Here is a quick review of the best litter grabbers I have used so far (in order from top to bottom in picture above), including individual weight, measured using my Dr. meter ES-PS01 portable scale.